 Most platforms provide a small selection of free material or a restricted free trial, meaning you can only access specific content.
-While anything is better than nothing, we’d really like to see all platforms providing an unrestricted free trial rather than a few handpicked lessons that won’t inspire all potential students the same way.
+While anything is better than nothing, I’d really like to see all learning platforms providing an unrestricted free trial rather than a few handpicked lessons that won’t inspire all potential students the same way.

-The only thing we don’t like about the Simply Piano free trial is that you must enter payment details to start your trial.
+The only thing I don’t like about the Simply Piano free trial is that you must enter payment details to start your trial.
 It’s not a massive issue, as users can cancel any time before the trial ends without being charged.
 The problem is that people forget to cancel, then have to deal with asking for a refund, etc.

 Now, Simply Piano might have the best customer service regarding refunds, but the fact is, the thought of it will put some people off before they even try.

-We think removing the need for payment details at the start would encourage more people to try the platform, and users who enjoy it will happily pay.
+I think removing the need for payment details at the start would encourage more people to try the platform, and users who enjoy it will happily pay.

 Anyway, that’s an issue for Simply Piano to consider, but as far as the amount and variety of free content are concerned, you get everything; awesome.